PranavMotarwar/zipstream-ai/paper.md

 - use LLMs as data analysts over `.zip` archives, or
 - teach students to interact with datasets without unpacking them.

-# Methodology
+## Methodology

-The core modules of `zipstream-ai` are:

-- **ZipStreamReader**: Streams from `.zip` and `.tar.gz` archives, lists and reads file content without extracting.
-- **FileParser**: Automatically detects and parses `.csv`, `.json`, `.txt`, and `.md` files.
-CSV files support delimiter detection.
-- **ask()**: Sends a formatted prompt using a sample of the dataset (e.g., `df.head()` or parsed content) to an LLM (via OpenAI API) and returns a natural language response.

-Additional features include:

-- dotenv integration for API key management
-- CLI tool built with `typer`
-- Streaming-safe architecture (no temporary disk files)
-- Support for semicolon- and tab-delimited CSVs

-Future versions may include image files with OCR, audio transcripts, and local LLM integrations.
+The architecture of `zipstream-ai` is built around three primary Python modules. `ZipStreamReader` allows users to directly stream and list contents from compressed `.zip` and `.tar.gz` archives without requiring extraction.
+This minimizes disk usage and accelerates the workflow, particularly for large datasets.
+On top of this, `FileParser` automatically detects file formats such as `.csv`, `.json`, `.txt`, and `.md`, and parses them into structured Python-native objects, usually using `pandas`.
+It also detects common delimiters like commas, semicolons, and tabs, ensuring flexible parsing.

+The third component, `ask()`, enables natural language interaction with the parsed data by leveraging OpenAI’s GPT models.
+This function constructs prompts from representative data (e.g., DataFrame head or content sample) and queries the LLM to generate insights, summaries, or perform analytical reasoning.

+To support diverse usage, the package includes `.env` file support for secure API key management via `python-dotenv`, and a command-line interface (CLI) built with `typer` that supports interactive browsing and querying.
+The architecture is streaming-safe, avoiding temporary files, and is designed to plug into both Jupyter-based workflows and backend pipelines.
+Planned extensions include support for OCR, audio transcription, and integration with open-source LLMs for offline use.

 # Related Work